 Summary – How to do business in Germany

 At first glance, it seems that cooperation in many markets looks similar.
 However, paying attention to the details, we notice that these details play a huge role.
 They should be taken into account, because the ability to adapt to a given culture can determine the ultimate success.

 The story of Walmart, which has withdrawn from the German market, can be a great example.
 Observers see one of the reasons for withdrawal was the issue of customer service.
 Walmart was working on the same values as in the USA.
 The company management did not try to understand the basic values of the German culture.
 The emphasis of Wal-Mart on cordial customer service or packing your bags by the store’s employees turned out counterproductive.

 If you want to cooperate, show that you think of mutual benefits.
 Put yourself in the situation of your business partner, show real interest in solving their problems.
 Be empathic and listen and you will get sympathy that will allow you to establish closer relationships.
 Doing business in Germany, you should learn about culture, customs, and modern standards.
+Also, an important thing is to know well law and regulations in the German governmen.
 It will gain you the respect of your interlocutors, and from there, it’s only a step to trust, which is the basis of long-term cooperation.

 As itCraft specializing in Web & Mobile development solutions, we have successfully completed 130 projects for clients from 50 countries for 9 years of our activity.
 We are currently focusing on the German market.

 We hope that the above tips will be useful also for other companies that plan to make their presence in this market.
 The fact that we have a great basis for this is confirmed by the opinion on Polish developers.
 I discuss this topic in more detail in my article about polish mobile app development companies in Germany.